Sedation can help when anxiety, gag reflex, or longer treatment makes dental care feel hard.

 Yes.
 One of the significant advantages of oral conscious sedation or IV sedation is that more treatment can often be completed in a single appointment.
 This is a major benefit for patients with significant dental needs who want to minimize the total number of visits.

-Sedation dentistry has helped thousands of anxious patients finally get the care they have been putting off.
+Sedation dentistry can help anxious patients move forward with care they have been putting off.
 Call (469) 712-2046 or book online at MDRN Dental Studio in McKinney, TX.

 6451 W University Dr, Ste 300 · McKinney, TX 75071